-We understand that many faculty, staff, and students have questions regarding university-related travel, particularly in view of the COVID-19 situation.
-We also acknowledge the desire to make travel plans in the near future and the significant difficulty imposed by this uncertain period.
-Below is the most up to date information available pertaining to the campus’ travel protocol, travel insurance, travel reimbursement, and international agreements for faculty, staff, and students.
+We understand that many faculty, staff, and students have questions regarding university-related travel in view of COVID-19.
+We also acknowledge the desire to make travel plans in the near future and the significant difficulty imposed by this ongoing period of uncertainty.
+Below is the most up-to-date information available pertaining to the campus’ travel directives and essential travel protocols, travel insurance, travel reimbursement, and international agreements for faculty, staff, and students.
 Please review UC Berkeley’s guidance on travel before you travel or make travel plans during the COVID-19 pandemic.
-The following guidance was updated August 26, 2020 and is effective until further notice.
-For questions or concerns related to any topic in this section, please contact Global Engagement
+The following guidance is effective until further notice.

 UCOP and UC Berkeley COVID-19 travel directives

 UCOP updated its executive directive

 on travel on March 12, 2021, replacing system-wide guidance restricting non-essential, University-related travel, with a requirement that all UC travelers must follow CDC Guidance